5 Ways Swearing Makes You More Awesome According to Science

 The researchers also concluded that swearing might not be as bad as we previously thought.
 The pair studied and recorded over 10,000 instances of public swearing by both children and adults and found that, at least in public occurrences of swearing, taboo language rarely led to adverse consequences.
 In fact, swearing can actually help in many aspects of our lives.
 Some of the findings from the article are certainly verrrrrrry interesting.

-1. Raises pain tolerance: Cursing can actually raise your pain tolerance.
-A study published in the NeuroReport in 2000 found that when subjects stuck their hands into icy cold water and either repeated a curse word or a non-curse word, those who said something naughty actually had higher heart rates and lower perceived pain.
+published in the NeuroReport in 2000 found that when subjects stuck their hands into icy cold water and either repeated a curse word or a non-curse word, those who said something naughty actually had higher heart rates and lower perceived pain.